-Biometric security works by measuring specific characteristics of an individual in order to verify their identity.
-The intelligent way these systems measure a person’s unique characteristics means it is extremely difficult to for someone else to break into a building or system.
+Biometric security works by measuring the specific characteristics of an individual in order to verify their identity.
+The intelligent way these systems measure a person’s unique characteristics means it is extremely difficult for someone else to break into a building or system.

 The most common biometric security systems make use of iris recognition, fingerprint recognition and voice pattern recognition.